-Denison University senior Lauren Sabo, from Chagrin Falls, Ohio, has been awarded the Charles J. Ping Award by the Ohio Campus Compact.
+A Denison University senior, Rachel Voelkle, from Marilla, N.Y., has been awarded the Charles J. Ping Award by the Ohio Campus Compact.

-The Charles J. Ping Award is designed to recognize and honor undergraduate students’ outstanding leadership and contributions to community service on campus and within communities.
-In order to win the award, candidates must show evidence of exemplary community service, especially those efforts that connect service with academic study or programs with longterm community support.
+The Charles J. Ping Award is designed to recognize and honor undergraduate students’ outstanding leadership and contributions to community service on their campus and within their community.
+In order to win the award, candidates must show evidence of exemplary community service, especially those efforts that connect service with academic study or programs with long-term community support.

 The Ohio Campus Compact is a nonprofit membership organization of 47 Ohio colleges and universities with strong community service, service-learning, and civic engagement programs on their campuses.